sbgraves237/radioMonitor/README.md

 * 0_6.
 Put the log files in a folder with a name constructed from "source" followed by the date;  create the folder if it does not already exist.
 Done:  2018-11-04.

 * 0_7.
 Put the recording in an infinite loop to write a series of *.wav files with names constructed as with version 0_6.
+Done: 2018-11-04.

 * 0_8.
 Replace RECORD_SECONDS with RECORD_MINUTES in 0_7, make the other obvious corresponding adjustments, and put the recording in an infinite loop to write a series of *.wav files with names constructed as with version 0_7.